All Episodes

 If Barack Obama loses, it's strictly because he's black.

-It's not because his associations and he likely are nothing but extreme radical leftists who want to remake this country as socialists.
+It's not because his associations and he likely are nothing but extreme radical leftists who want to remake this country as social.

-Oh, no, no, it wouldn't have anything to do with that.
+Oh, no, no, it wouldn't have anything to do with that just because this country is racist and black.

-Now, as to let's check the emails, if people disagree with me, understand this.
+Now, as to, let's check the emails that people disagree with me, understand this.

 Well, no, I don't understand it.